 The FDA might not approve market authorization the Commercial Unit or might delay approval.
-As a result, the Company could experience delays in its ability to distribute and commercialize IzoView, all of which would have a material adverse effect on the Company's business, results of operations and financial condition.
+As a result, the Company could experience delays in its ability to distribute and commercialize IzoView, all of which

 The Company's products and operations are subject to extensive regulation in the U.S. by the FDA.
 The FDA regulates the development, bench and clinical testing, manufacturing, labeling, storage, record keeping, promotion, sales, distribution and post market support and reporting of medical devices in the U.S. to ensure that medical products distributed in the U.S. are safe and effective for their intended uses.
 In order to market certain products for use in the U.S., the Company generally must first obtain clearance from the FDA pursuant to the Federal Food, Drug and Cosmetic Act (previously defined as the "FDCA").